canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 - Relevant issues: [Link related issues and PRs](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls)
 - Testing: How reviewers can verify the change or test the fix
 - Reversibility: For costly-to-reverse decisions, explain reasoning and reversal steps
+- Labels: If your PR introduces a breaking change, label it with `Breaking change`.

 ## CI/CD pipeline